rajan21045/Python/README.md

 ## PYTHON

 Welcome to the **Python** repository!

-This folder contains a collection of Python programs, exercises, and projects taught by my teacher — aimed at helping beginners and intermediate learners strengthen their understanding of the Python programming language.
+This folder contains a curated collection of Python programs, exercises, assignments, and mini-projects taught by my teacher — designed to help beginners and intermediate learners strengthen their Python fundamentals and problem-solving skills.

+Whether you’re revising concepts or practicing for interviews/exams, this repository is a great starting point.

 ## 📘 How to Run